-- In the main menu bar, click Events.
-The Active events are displayed first in the main display board. - Click Historical to view events that have been logged and/or resolved.
+• In the main menu bar, click Events.

+The Active events are displayed first in the main display board.

+• Click Historical to view events that have been logged and/or resolved.

-To download a copy of the events, click the CSV icon on the lower right hand corner of the main display board.
+• To download a copy of the events, click the CSV icon on the lower right hand corner of the main display board.

 Warning messages indicate a problem that could affect normal operation.
-The charge controller's red LED flashes when there is a warning condition and the warning message is displayed in gateway device.
+The warning message is displayed in gateway device.
 Normal operation continues until the warning escalates to a fault or error condition.

 Fault messages indicate a fault or error condition.
-The charge controller's red LED is solid when there is a fault or error condition and the fault message is displayed in gateway device.
+The fault message is displayed in gateway device.
 When a fault or error occurs, MPPT and charging functions could be disabled.

-The following faults do not disable normal operation:
+The following fault does not disable normal operation: